-Morning Care is available for preschool through 8th grades.
+Morning Care is available for K through 8th grades for an additional fee.
 After School Care is available for preschool through 5th grade students for an additional fee.
 Fees will be billed through FACTS Tuition Agreement on a monthly basis.
 MGCS will publish the fee schedule yearly.
+All students must register for Morning or After Care ahead of time.
+Space is limited for each service.